 A common species throughout Belgium.

-The adults have been observed from late April till August.
+The adults fly in one generation and have been observed from late May till mid-August, rarely later.

 It inhabits hawthorn and blackthorn hedges, thickets, gardens, orchards and open moorland.